abcadefgan/tagnotifier/README.md

 # tagnotifier
-script to display exiftool's hierarchical subject through your notification daemon
+Display exiftool's hierarchical subject through your notification daemon. script to be used with sxiv or nsxiv's keyhandler, or by itself.